Frequently Asked Questions about UC Berkeley’s Conflict of Interest Policy and Procedures

 - Can you tell us what the Conflict of Interest Committee has recommended in some typical cases?

-1. What are “financial interests” under the UCB Conflict of Interest Policy?
-For purposes of UCB’s conflict of interest procedures, a financial interest is anything of economic value, including a fiduciary relationship with an outside entity.
+1. What are “financial interests” under the UC Berkeley Conflict of Interest Policy?
+For purposes of UC Berkeley’s conflict of interest procedures, a financial interest is anything of economic value, including a fiduciary relationship with an outside entity.
 While not an exhaustive list, examples of financial interests include positions such as director, officer, partner, founder, consultant or manager of an entity (whether paid or unpaid)*; scientific advisory board or technical advisory board membership; salaries; consulting income; stock or stock options (vested or not vested); honoraria; gifts; loans; and travel payments.

 Disclosable income does not include monies received from the University of California.
 It also does not include monies derived from licensing fees or royalty income paid to UC by the research sponsor.
 Salary paid by the University is not considered disclosable personal income even if it is derived from support provided by the research sponsor.